 HEC Montréal wants this new building in the downtown business district to reflect the principles that have allowed it to earn a place as one of the world’s leading business schools.

-This commitment will be visible in three key regards: modernity, functionality and sustainability:
+This commitment is visible in three key respects: modernity, functionality and sustainability:

 A model of financial management

 The School also hopes that the project will serve as a model of rigorous, intelligent and innovative financial management, consistent with the practices it espouses in its teaching and its own governance.

 HEC Montréal wants to adopt an integrated design process (IDP), allowing it to:

 Multidisciplinary workshops will be held, as a way of drawing on the creativity of all the professionals at HEC Montréal, so as to solve problems and quickly reach a consensus regarding project issues.